Autism: How to Teach Young Children with Autism to Play Using a Shoebox

 Increase the number of play steps, then the number of figures as the student learns the task.
 Then work on fading the box out of the play routine if the child’s ability to manipulate has improved with practice.

-When the child has learned to play with the figures off the shoebox, you can vary the play.
-For example, have your student play with figures on a sliding board the is part of a bigger toy.
+When the child has learned to play with the figures when they are taken off the shoebox, you can vary the play.
+For example, have your student play with figures on a sliding board that is part of a bigger toy.

 Shoebox play for the playground